Saturday, 28 December 2024

 Dr. Multi: Seibu Inspection Car

-Seibu's inspection car, "Dr. Multi", stands at HIgashi-Nagasaki station
+Seibu's inspection car "Dr. Multi" stands at HIgashi-Nagasaki Station

-When I saw Dr. Multi at the station, it was roaring the diesel engine, and going back and forth on a sidetrack of the station yard.
-Several railway engineers were discussing seriously and checking equipment.
-Seibu doesn't release timetables of work trains, but I suppose that the inspection will be conducted in the middle of the night after the last train.
-Dr. Multi, get a good rest!
-Starting in the midnight, you'll be busy for inspection.
-I’m counting on you to do a great job.
-Good luck with your midnight work.
+When I spotted Dr. Multi at the station, its diesel engine was roaring as it shuttled back and forth on a siding in the station yard.
+Several railway engineers were having serious discussions while checking the equipment.
+Seibu does not publish timetables for work trains, but I suppose that the actual inspection runs will be conducted in the middle of the night after the last passenger train.

 Side view of Dr. Multi